FirestormDevelopersOrganization/Firestorm/README.md

 The source code we will be working with is under the 'Source/Firestorm' folder.
 Headers go in the public folders and Source files go in the Private folder.
 This is how Unreal Engine likes to organize things, I did not set it up this way.

+## Quickstart guide

+Before you try to get anything to run, make sure you have both Unreal Engine and Visual Studio installed.

+### Get the editor running

+After you have cloned the Firestorm repository, you should be able to see it in your Git GUI window.
+On the left hand side, select Firestorm.
+With Firestorm selected, make sure the branch is set to `dev` and NOT `master`.
+If you run the editor on the master branch then you are probably not running the most recent code.

+Once you switch the branch to `dev`, right click Firestorm and select Open in Explorer.
+This will take you to the git folder.
+Double-click the uproject file to open the editor.

+A prompt will pop up and ask you if you want to refresh the files, click yes.
+This will build the engine code needed to launch the editor.
+The editor should launch after this step.

+### Start editing the code

+If you have gotten this far with no problems, then congrats!
+Just click file -> Open Visual Studio to start editing the code.

 ## Quick intro to git and GitHub

 For anyone who has never used git or GitHub please keep reading, if you are a git guru, then you can either skip this section or stick around for a good laugh.